openwrt/packages/net/banip/files/README.md

-	report          [text|json|mail] Print banIP related set statistics search          [<IPv4 address>|<IPv6 address>] Check if an element exists in a banIP set survey          [<set name>] List all elements of a given banIP set running         Check if service is running
+	report          [text|json|mail] Print banIP related set statistics search          [<IPv4 address>|<IPv6 address>] Check if an element exists in a banIP set survey          [<set name>] List all elements of a given banIP set lookup          Lookup the IPs of domain names in the local lists and update them running         Check if service is running
 	status          Service status
 	trace           Start with syscall trace